A Boy

-"A Boy" (소년이여, Sonyeoniyeo) is a song recorded by the South Korean singer G-Dragon.
-It was released as the fourth and final single from his debut album Heartbreaker.
-G-Dragon stated that the song was released as an answer to the plagiarism controversy that surrounded his singles "Heartbreaker" and "Butterfly" when several people were telling him to quit singing, with G-Dragon answering that he "will not quit."
+"A Boy" (소년이여, Sonyeoniyeo) is a song by South Korean rapper G-Dragon from his debut studio album Heartbreaker (2009).
+G-Dragon stated that the song was released as an answer to the plagiarism controversy that surrounded his songs "Heartbreaker" and "Butterfly" when several people were telling him to quit singing, with G-Dragon answering that he "will not quit."